valliammal/CPM/README.md

 trade-off curves of the activities to be used as input for an adapted version of the Fulkerson labelling algorithm for the linear time=cost trade-off problem.
 Branching involves the selection of an activity in order to partition its set of execution modes into two subsets which are used to derive improved convex piecewise linear underestimations.
-The procedure has been programmed in Visual C++ under Windows NTand has been validated using a factorial experiment on a large set of randomly generated problem instances.
+The procedure has been programmed in C++ under Windows NT and has been validated using a factorial experiment on a large set of randomly generated problem instances.

+Please add the Boost libraries in the developed code